 Soaking your silver in a sulfurous hot spring will also darken it!

-( sealing your metal with jewelry wax after you do this darkening and buffing process is a good idea, but not necessary )
+( sealing your metal with non-toxic jewelry wax or a drop of vegetable oil after you do this darkening and buffing process is a good idea, but not necessary )

 For touching up a SATIN finish that has gotten shiny,use your Scotch-Brite pad.